The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Pretraining Knowledge Preservation

+that already computes $\hat{v}_t$, an exponential moving average of squared gradients \cite{DBLP:journals/corr/KingmaB14}, close to linear averaging with a smoothing parameter $\beta_2=0.999$.
+Hence we reuse them to set the per-parameter weight $\alpha F_i$ for regularization.
+For both methods, the hyperparameter $\alpha$ is used to control the strength of the knowledge preservation or the restraint to the parameter update.
+See Appendix~\ref{Sec:ewc} for more theoretical explanations.

-Although jointly training the model with the pretraining task and the target task proves helpful, it requires more computational resources and the access to the pretraining data.
-Otherwise, as shown in experiments above, a performance gap is found.
-Therefore, as discussed in Section~{\ref{Subsec:cont}, we experiment with Bayesian transfer approaches, targeted on ST-pretraining on SLURP and MINDS-14, plus the ST+ASR pretraining on MINDS-14 which has a considerable 1.32\% accuracy gap.
+\paragraph{Experiments} We experiment with these regularizers, targeted on ST-pretraining on SLURP and MINDS-14, plus the ST+ASR pretraining on MINDS-14 which has a considerable 1.32\% accuracy gap.
 We try to use various weights $\alpha$ for L2-SP regularization ranging from 1e-5 to 1e-2.
-Then we inspect the distribution of the approximated Fisher diagonals $F_i$, which ranges from 1e-20 to 1e-5 as in Appendix~\ref{Sec:fisher_dist}.
-For optimization stability we clamp the weight $\alpha \cdot F_i$ above 1e-2, and use EWC weights of 2e2, 2e4, 2e6, and 2e7 to roughly match the magnitude of the weights with those for the L2-SP regularizer.
+Then we inspect the distribution of the approximated $F_i$, which ranges from 1e-20 to 1e-5 as in Appendix~\ref{Sec:fisher_dist}.
+For optimization stability we clamp the weight $\alpha F_i$ above 1e-2, and use EWC weights of 2e2, 2e4, 2e6, and 2e7 to roughly match the magnitude of those for the L2-SP regularizer.

 Results are shown in Figure~\ref{Fig:cont}, and for MINDS-14 the average accuracies are reported.
 In the case of SLURP, it is possible that the amount of data is already sufficient that the preservation of the pretraining knowledge could be helpful only if it is carried out in a fully adaptive way, namely joint training.
-Therefore, the regularizers lead to limited effect or even harm to the accuracy when the weight is large.
+Therefore, the regularizers lead to limited help or even harm to the accuracy when the weight is large.
 However, under the low-resource condition in MINDS-14, both regularizers are effective.
 As in \citet{DBLP:conf/icml/LiGD18}, although being more flexible and adaptive, EWC doesn't necessarily lead to better transfer learning.
-This is consistent with our findings on MINDS-14: Both the regularizers can successfully overcome the accuracy gap or even go beyond the joint training model given an appropriate weight, while the best regularizer varies in different cases, although the more adaptive EWC has a chance to reach better results as indicated by the MINDS-14 ST+ASR case.
-In this way, we demonstrate the effectiveness of continual learning regularizers for better transfer learning on large pretrained language models.
+This is consistent with our observations: Both regularizers can successfully overcome the accuracy gap or even go beyond the joint training model under an appropriate weight, while the best regularizer varies in different cases, though the more adaptive EWC has a chance to reach better results as in the MINDS-14 ST+ASR case.
+In this way, we demonstrate the effectiveness of Bayesian parameter-preserving regularizers for transfer learning on such large pretrained models.

-\section{Related work}
+\section{Related Work}